Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 I'm very creative.

-I do all kinds of like weird voices and stuff, but just not here on yeah, like Kaiser Wilhelm de Blasio.
+I do all kinds of weird voices and stuff.

 That's a great series of shorts right there.

-It's like clean up all your trash from the streets of New York City.
+It's like, clean up all your trash from the streets of New York City.

-I'm Kaiser Wilhelm, because Mayor Bill de Blasi of New York City's real name is Warren Wilhelm, for those of you who didn't know that.
+Because Mayor Bill de Blasi of New York City's real name is Warren Wilhelm, for those of you who didn't know that.

-We do a whole spoof on Bernie Sanders.
+Side note, we do a whole spoof on Bernie Sanders.

-I got oh, these are political ideas though.
+Oh, these are political ideas, though.

 We just need good guys and bad guys, I suppose.